histogrammar/histogrammar-docs/tutorials/index.md

 ### Scala

-  * {% include progress.html complete=100 %} [Basic use in Scala](scala-basic): Histogrammar without any custom frontends (for plotting) or backends (for aggregation).
+  * {% include progress.html complete=100 %} [Basic use in Scala](scala-basic): Histogrammar without any custom front-ends (for plotting) or back-ends (for aggregation).
 Focuses on the basics of making aggregations, what makes Histogrammar different, and ASCII-art plots.

 ### Python

-  * {% include progress.html complete=0 %} [Basic use in Python](python-basic): Histogrammar without any custom frontends (for plotting) or backends (for aggregation).
-Focuses on the basics of making aggregations, what makes Histogrammar different, and ASCII-art plots.
+  * {% include progress.html complete=0 %} [Basic use in Python](python-basic): Histogrammar with [Matplotlib](http://matplotlib.org/), the most popular Python plotting library, and no custom back-ends (for aggregation).
+Focuses on the basics of making aggregations, what makes Histogrammar different.
   * {% include progress.html complete=0 %} [Plotting on the commandline](python-commandline): How to pipe data from grep, sed, and awk into Histogrammar in UNIX shell scripts.

-## Plotting frontends
+## Plotting front-ends

 ### Scala